Discovery of a Supercluster in the eROSITA Final Equatorial Depth Survey: X-ray Properties, Radio Halo, and Double

 The spectra, response matrices (RMFs) and effective areas (ARFs) for the source and background regions are extracted using the eSASS task \texttt{srctool} with the current version of the eROSITA CALDB.
-Taking advantage of the large field of view (FoV) of eROSITA to model the local Galactic background and the cosmic X-ray background due to unresolved point sources, we extract a background spectrum from an annulus region between $3-4\ R_{500}$\footnote{$R_{500}$ is obtained iteratively, starting from a value, computing the luminosity and estimating a new $R_{500}$ using scaling relation.
-This process is repeated several times until convergence is reached.} surrounding each cluster's centroid.
+Taking advantage of the large FoV of eROSITA to model the local Galactic background and the cosmic X-ray background due to unresolved point sources, we extract a background spectrum from an annulus region between 3 and 4$\ R_{500}$\footnote{$R_{500}$ is obtained iteratively, starting from a value, computing the luminosity, and estimating a new $R_{500}$ using the scaling relation.
+This process is repeated several times until convergence is reached.} surrounding the centroid of each cluster.

 Throughout the spectral analysis we adopt the \cite{lodd} abundance table and \textit{cstat} likelihood, the implementation in \texttt{xspec} of Poisson statistics.
 An example spectrum is shown in Figure~\ref{fig:spectrum}.
-The fitting band is restricted to the 0.8--9~keV band for the TMs affected by the light leak (TM5 and TM7; see Predehl et al. 2020), while the full 0.3--9~keV band is used for all other TMs.
+The fitting band is restricted to the 0.8--9~keV band for the TMs affected by the light leak (TM5 and TM7; see Predehl et al. 2020), while the full 0.3-9~keV band is used for all other TMs.
 The cluster temperature, metallicity, and normalization are determined by fitting the spectra with an absorbed thermal \texttt{apec} model with ATOMDB version~3.0.9 \citep{foster+2012} within the software package \texttt{xspec 12.10.1} \citep{xspec}.
 The absorption model TBabs is used to account for the Galactic absorption \citep{tbabs}.